orioncrocker/isitclean/README.md

 ## Setup
 Before using this package you'll need to sign up for a (free) account that authorizes access to [the Genius API](http://genius.com/api-clients).
 The Genius account provides a `client_access_token` that is required by the package.
 See the [Usage section](https://github.com/johnwmillr/LyricsGenius#usage) below for examples.
+By default, isitclean imports a config file with a variable named client\_access\_token.
+Create your own config.py and store your unique client access token from Genius there.

 ## Installation
 `lyricsgenius` requires Python 3.